wbs-pro/wbs-pro.github.io/content/index.md

 ## For Recruiters

+> [!info] **Open To Work:**
-I am currently actively seeking entry-level or junior opportunities in the IT/Cybersecurity sector.
+> I am currently actively seeking entry-level or junior opportunities in the IT/Cybersecurity sector, more specifically in a Security Analyst role.
 Please feel free to [📧 contact](./contact) me to discuss potential roles.

-* **[🧰 Knowledge Base](./knowledge-base):** A detailed overview of my relevant IT and Cybersecurity skills can be found here, including an extensive list of proficiencies and tools.
+* **[🧰 Knowledge Base](./knowledge-base):** A detailed overview of my relevant IT and Cybersecurity knowledge can be found here, including an extensive list of proficiencies and tools I have experience with.

-* **[[📜 Certifications]]:** My self-obtained online learning course certificates of completion are available here.
+<br><br>
+* **[[📜 Certifications]]:** A collection of my certificates of completion for courses and virtual labs is available here, along with links to public profiles on related websites and details about the skills I learned.
+<br><br>

-* **[📄 Reactive Resume](https://rxresu.me/william.bs.pro/en-curriculum-vitae):** For a summary of my educational background and early work experience, please refer to my resume.
+* **[📄 Reactive Resume](https://rxresu.me/william.bs.pro/soc-analyst-public):** For an up-to-date summary of my relevant education and early work experience, please refer to my resume.

 ## Discover More